Don’t get it twisted—looking the part is important for any long-term fitness training.

 There’s nothing wrong with this.
 In fact, there are CrossFit-related benefits available to you if you decide to prioritize muscle growth in your training.

-If you’re unsure whether CrossFit can help you grow your upper body, or you’re looking for guidance on how to add it to your training, this article will help you.
+If you’re unsure whether CrossFit can help you grow your upper body strength, or you’re looking for guidance on how to add it to your training, this article will help you.

 Plus, you’ll find nine killer upper body CrossFit WODs you can try at the end.

 An upper body CrossFit workout blends functional movements with the goal of muscle hypertrophy.
-Said another way, using compound exercises (bench presses, overhead exercises, pendlay rows) to increase muscle size.
+Said another way, using compound exercises (bench press, overhead exercises, pendlay rows) to increase muscle size and upper body strength.

 CrossFit is a general physical preparedness (GPP) program, meaning it’s designed to prepare you for anything life might throw at you.